isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Pro.bounds: Bounds safety](#SS-bounds)
 * [Pro.lifetime: Lifetime safety](#SS-lifetime)

 <a name="SS-type"></a>
 ## Type safety profile

-This profile makse it easier to construct code that uses types correctly and avoids inadvertent type punning.
+This profile makes it easier to construct code that uses types correctly and avoids inadvertent type punning.
 It does so by focusing on removing the primary sources of type violations, including unsafe uses of casts and unions.

 For the purposes of this section, type-safety is defined to be the property that a program does not use a variable as a type it is not.
 Memory accessed as a type `T` should not be valid memory that actually contains an object of an unrelated type `U`.
 (Note that the safety is intended to be complete when combined also with [Bounds safety](#SS-bounds) and [Lifetime safety](#SS-lifetime).)